perl5180delta - Man Page

 Character name aliases may now include non-Latin1-range characters

-It is possible to define your own names for characters for use in \N{...}, charnames::vianame(), etc. These names can now be comprised of characters from the whole Unicode range.
+It is possible to define your own names for characters for use in \N{...}, charnames::vianame(), etc. These names can now consist of characters from the whole Unicode range.
 This allows for names to be in your native language, and not just English.
 Certain restrictions apply to the characters that may be used (you can't define a name that has punctuation in it, for example).
 See "CUSTOM ALIASES" in charnames.

 New DTrace probes